What is Medallion Architecture?

 Medallion Architecture is a data design pattern that organizes data into three progressive layers of quality and transformation.
 Each layer has a specific purpose and builds on top of the previous one.

-Bronze — Raw Ingestion
+Bronze — raw ingestion

 The Bronze layer is the landing zone for all raw data.
 Here we store data exactly as it arrives from the source systems, without any transformation.
 This includes: